arcus-azure/arcus/community/blog/2024-06 Introducing Arcus.Testing v1.0/README.md

 These packages remove any specific testing framework-related code in any upcoming functionality.
 You can already see this in how the `DisposableCollection` is implemented: you can pass in an `ILogger`.

 ## Conclusion
 Arcus.Testing v1.0 is only the first step in providing meaningful functionality to test suites.
 It provides the baseline which all future functionality will build upon.
-It is the result of the initiative that started with the Codit Testing Framework, combined with Arcus quality and the experience that the DevOps/QA Practice provides.
+It is the result of the initiative that started with the internal initiative, combined with Arcus quality and the experience that the DevOps/QA Practice provides.

 Have a look at our [release notes](https://github.com/arcus-azure/arcus.testing/releases/tag/v1.0.0) and [official documentation](https://testing.arcus-azure.net/) for more information on this new release.